 You scream, I scream, we all scream for Wells Enterprises.
 The family-owned and -operated manufacturer is best known for its Blue Bunny brand of ice cream and frozen novelties, including ribboned Bunny Tracks and the Fourth of July favorite, red-white-and-blue Bomb Pop.
 Among its more than 1,100 products, Wells also makes frozen dairy desserts under license, including

 ice cream bars and

 frozen yogurt pints.
 It sells the lineup nationwide through supermarkets, discount retailers, convenience stores, and vending machines.
 A foodservice division supplies dairy desserts to restaurants, schools, and ice cream shops.
 Wells has a retail presence, too, through the Blue Bunny Ice Cream Parlor and Museum.

 Wells focuses solely on producing ice cream and frozen dessert products.
-The company churns out more than 120 million gallons of ice cream a year and lays claim to distributing some 500 Blue Bunny ice cream and frozen novelty products in the US.
+The company churns out more than 150 million gallons of ice cream a year in more than 70 Blue Bunny flavors and lays claim to distributing some 500 Blue Bunny ice cream and frozen novelty products throughout all 50 US states.

 Founded as a small-town dairy in 1913 by the late Fred H. Wells with $250, the company has grown through acquisitions to achieve a national presence in the US.
 In 2011 the ice cream maker changed its name from Wells' Dairy to Wells Enterprises as it expanded the Blue Bunny ice cream brand.